Investing Essentials

 The interest earned on savings bonds is subject to federal income tax but is exempt from state and local income tax.
 You do have the option to wait to report the interest until you actually cash in the savings bond and receive the interest payment.

-Banks and credit unions can redeem paper savings bonds.
+Some banks and credit unions can redeem paper savings bonds.
 However, different banks have different policies regarding cashing savings bonds, and some may require you to have maintained an account for a certain number of years.

 Invest your way